RationalAsh/biorobotics-lab-nus/content/authors/shuaishuai-han/_index.md

 - Research Fellows
 ---

-Shuaishuai Han is currently a Research Fellow at the National University of Singapore (NUS).
-He was pursuing a Ph.D.degree in control science and engineering with the Nanjing University of Science and Technology (NJUST), Nanjing, China, with a focus on lower limb exoskeleton control and design.
-He was also a visiting Ph.D. student in NUS in 2021.
+HAN Shuaishuai received the Ph.D. degree in control science and engineering from the Nanjing University of Science and Technology, Nanjing, China, in 2021.
+He is currently a Postdoctoral Researcher in the Biorobotics Lab.
+He is working on system design and control of robots for rehabilitation.

 His current research interests include rehabilitation strategy design, exoskeleton control, human-robot interaction control, and disturbance observer-based control.